rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level6b.markdown

 ![](/assets/images/tisc2023/Pasted image 20231001230944.png)

-The first guess was that the lucky numbers may accidentally repeat themselves, hence the Turbo Intruder extension in Burp Suite is used to make multiple submissions:
+My first guess was that the lucky numbers may repeat themselves at some point in time, so I decided to use the Turbo Intruder extension in Burp suite to make multiple submissions so that I test whether my guess was right:

 ![](/assets/images/tisc2023/Pasted image 20231001232454.png)